-Version 1.3 - development snapshot I -- December 2015
+Version 1.3 - February 2016

 In the early days of Amateur Packet Radio, it was necessary to use a "Terminal Node Controller" (TNC) with specialized hardware.
 Those days are gone.
 You can now get better results at lower cost by connecting your radio to the "soundcard" interface of a computer and running free software.